Are you guilty of using tired clichés in your author bio?

 This list could be much longer, but I’m sure you get the idea.

 Short and sweet

-It is to catch attention very quickly and encourage people, in those few short words and seconds, that you are interesting enough to investigate further.
+Then convince them, in those few short words, that you are interesting enough to investigate further.

 One example of a great little bio is Neil Gaiman on Twitter.

 ..will eventually grow up and get a real job.
 Until then, will keep making things up and writing them down.